null

 Chilhuacle Negro - Emperor of Chiles

-The Chilhuacle Negro pepper perfectly embodies Winston Churchill’s famous phrase “a riddle, wrapped in a mystery, inside an enigma.”
-This dark chocolate brown chile is the cornerstone ingredient in the revered mole negro dish and a fundamental ingredient in the quintessential seven moles of Oaxaca, Mexico.
-Having strong notes of cocoa, tobacco, and dry fruit with chocolate and sweet raisins aftertaste, this rare chile is worth growing and discovering in your garden.
+The Chilhuacle Negro pepper perfectly embodies Winston Churchill's famous phrase, "a riddle, wrapped in a mystery, inside an enigma."
+This dark chocolate brown chile, ancient even when the Aztecs discovered it, is the cornerstone ingredient in the revered mole negro dish and fundamental to the quintessential seven moles of Oaxaca, Mexico.
+Chilhuacle (pronounced she-WA-clee) or chile huacle comes from the Nahuatl word chilli, meaning "chile," and huactli, meaning "old."
+With its strong notes of cocoa, tobacco, and dry fruit, followed by a chocolate and sweet raisin aftertaste, this rare chile is worth growing and discovering in your garden.

-Mole (pronounced MOE-lay) describes a family of sauces in Mexican cuisine and is considered to be one of the most important dishes in Mexico.
-Mole comes from Nahuatl, the language of the Aztec Empire and the modern-day Nahua people, the largest indigenous group in Mexico.
-The original Nahuatl word is molli, which simply means sauce.
+Mole (pronounced MO-lay) describes a family of sauces in Mexican cuisine and is considered one of the most important dishes in Mexico.
+The word mole originates from the Nahuatl word molli, meaning "sauce."

-Chilhuacle negro was ancient when the Aztecs found it and named it as such - chilhuacle or chile huacle comes from the Nahuatl word chilli, meaning ‘chile’, and huactli, meaning ‘old’.
-It was rare, hard to find, and expensive when Susana Trilling talked about and searched for it in her groundbreaking 1999 cookbook Seasons of My Heart: A Culinary Journey Through Oaxaca, Mexico.
-Starting in the late 1990s, a series of hurricanes, tropical storms, destructive pests, and fungal attacks decimated the chilhuacle crops for years, significantly reducing crop yields and financially forcing growers out of the area.
+Even in ancient times, the Chilhuacle Negro was rare, elusive, and expensive, as documented by Susana Trilling in her groundbreaking 1999 cookbook, Seasons of My Heart: A Culinary Journey Through Oaxaca, Mexico.
+Beginning in the late 1990s, a series of hurricanes, tropical storms, pests, and fungal attacks devastated chilhuacle crops, significantly reducing yields and forcing many growers to abandon their fields.
+However, the story doesn't end there.

-We obtained our seed stock through a mutual friend who is a grower for Rick Bayless, the Chicago-based Michelin-starred, and James Beard award-winning chef specializing in traditional Mexican cuisine.
+This chile seed has taken years for us to obtain—our authentic seed stock was finally secured through a mutual friend who is a grower for Rick Bayless, the Chicago-based, Michelin-starred, and James Beard award-winning chef specializing in traditional Mexican cuisine.
+It has taken years to grow out enough to sell.

 Details